 Coffee trees have a lot of flowers, therefore the ripe fruit isn’t always uniform.
-In Vietnam, the process of harvesting is practically unique in that all of the fruit is hand-picked from the branches of each tree one by one.
+In Vietnam, harvesting is practically unique in that all fruit is hand-picked from the branches of each tree one by one.

 Only pick bunches with ripe fruit on the same branch for picking, and leave green bunches for the next pick.
 However, this reduces the yield by 50-70 percent, resulting in a 2-3-fold rise in the cost of harvesting and a 20-40% increase in the price of coffee beans.

 Another approach is to continue picking all of the fruits as usual and then run them through the machine to remove the ripe ones.
-This alternative entails high upfront costs for apparatus and pre-processing space, as well as the inability to dry whole fruits as the traditional method does.
+This alternative entails high upfront costs for apparatus and pre-processing space and the inability to dry whole fruits as the traditional method does.

 Another issue is that when the pre-ripe fruit reaches maturity, it falls readily, lowering yield and negatively impacting the area under the tree.
 Overripe fruits take longer to dry and are more prone to yeast infection throughout the drying process.